Project G35 gets blown away

 Future plans call for removing the Vortech-supplied fuel pressure regulator and supplemental fuel pump, to be replaced with a Walbro 255 in-tank pump and some 440cc injectors.
 We’ll be looking into a UTEC management system to allow for more precise tuning, which should net additional horsepower and eliminate a couple sources of error.

 All in all, we picked up 109 wheel horsepower, a 52% increase, which is certainly nothing to sneeze at.
-Couple that with a relatively simple install that can be accomplished in a weekend by one guy and some basic tool, a wicked sounding blower whine, an insanely cool blowoff sound and safe, reliable power, and it’s pretty clear: Vortech has a winner on its hands.
+Couple that with a relatively simple install that can be accomplished in a weekend by one guy and some basic tools, a wicked sounding blower whine, an insanely cool blowoff sound and safe, reliable power, and it’s pretty clear: Vortech has a winner on its hands.

 Look for Project G35 at a track event near you!